AllRez44/barai-backlog/README.md

 #  Wishlist anager - Backlog
-To Game List is a solution for gamers with filled up backlogs, unnorganized gaming lists or struggling on fiding the next good game to play.
+Barai is a solution for anyone filled up with backlogs, unnorganized piles of desired content or activities.

 ### Features:
  - Wishlist,